These are negligible villains who only appear for three pages in a 1973 Captain America issue.

 Nobody cares about them.
 But in a tabletop role-playing game, they could be useful.

-If you’re not the RPG type, well at least it’s a short read.
+And if you’re not the RPG type, well at least it’s a short read.

 Ball-n-Chain’s wingmen aren’t named in the comic.
 The name “the Knuckles” is therefore arbitrary.